TimDaub/blockchain-training/README.md

 # stores information about the node.js project
 /package.json

-# stores the deployment routine to the Rinkeby test network
+# stores the deployment routine to the rinkeby test network
 /truffle.js
 ```